bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ### Compute Profiles
 Compute profiles are analagous to what most cloud providers refer to as instance types, consisting of standardized CPU/RAM/Disk combinations.

-By default Satellite ships with 3 flavors (Small, Medium, Large).
-Since different providers have different configuration options, you will notice that each Compute Profile will have a configuration sections for each Compute Resource that you have configured:
+By default, Satellite ships with 3 flavors (Small, Medium, Large).
+Since different providers have different configuration options, you will notice that each Compute Profile will have a configuration section for each Compute Resource that you have configured:
 ![](./images/satellite_compute_profiles.png)

-To configure these, through, the Satellite UI, navigate to **Infrastructure-->Compute Profiles** and create the appropriate profiles that your organization desires.
+To configure these through the Satellite UI, navigate to **Infrastructure-->Compute Profiles** and create the appropriate profiles that your organization desires.
 *Note: remember the purpose of automation is to handle MOST of your cases, not necessarily all of them.
 Keep the number of compute profiles you have to match your most common use cases.*

 **For the first few exercises we are going to be focused at on-premise environment-type providers (RHV,VMware).**